By TMoM Team Member Katie Moosbrugger

 Put out a few unwrapped gifts

-Santa is in a big hurry so it makes sense if he doesn’t have the chance to wrap every single gift.
+Santa is always in a big hurry so it makes sense if he doesn’t have the chance to wrap every single gift.
 Plus, kids assume Mom and Dad wrap everything, right?

 Consider the quantity of gifts and dollar value from Santa